Skip to main content

 end

-It’s not hard to see why this didn’t work.
+It’s not hard to see why weather wasn’t interpolated into the strings.
 Well, it occurred to me shortly thereafter that ERB might be the right way to go with this.

 First try with ERB: